coder-hxl/x-crawl/README.md

 })
 ```

-**Using crawlPage in polling Note:** The purpose of calling page.close() is to prevent the browser instance from retaining references to the page instance.
-If the current page is no longer used in the future, it needs to be closed by itself, otherwise it will cause a memory leak.
+**Using crawlPage in polling Note:** The browser instance will retain a reference to the page instance.
+If it is no longer used in the future, you need to close the page instance yourself, otherwise it will cause a memory leak.

 Callback function parameters:

 - The count attribute records the current number of polling operations.
 - stopPolling is a callback function, calling it can terminate subsequent polling operations.

-### Config priority
+### Config Priority

 Some common configurations can be set in these three places: